I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Estimates are that between 40,000 and 60,000 women were executed for being witches in Europe between the 15th and 18th centuries—most of them burned at the stake.

 But, humanity has progressed from those dark days.
-Really?
+No it hasn't.

 The Economist reports that “During the ‘curing’ process, a child might fast for days, or be kept up for nights on end.
 One pastor says the praying involved can also be violent: people start ‘coughing out stuff,’ he says, or fall on the floor.
 They may be cut.
 And simply being branded a witch means rejection and stigma.”